DrkSephy/drksephy.github.io/_posts/2014-03-30-fireemblem.md

 At the beginning of this project, we knew that it would be a massive game to design.
 As such, a <a style="color:red" href="https://github.com/chessmasterhong/WaterEmblem/blob/master/notes/task_tree.txt"> task dependency tree </a> and <a style="color:red" href="https://github.com/chessmasterhong/WaterEmblem/blob/master/notes/roadmap.txt"> roadmap </a> were created to keep track of development and pre-requisites.

-My contributions to this project are listed below:
+My <a style="color:red" href="https://github.com/chessmasterhong/WaterEmblem/pulls?q=is%3Apr+author%3ADrkSephy+is%3Aclosed">contributions</a> to this project are listed below:

 <ul>
     <li> Shop system </li>